javierbyte/clashjs/README.md

 We can divide the problem in 3 big steps.

-* ''AI Runner''.
+* *AI Runner*.
 This will take all the user provided functions and the current game state, and execute every function.
 	* This will take care of catch errors on the functions, and stop non-responding functions to hang the window.
-* ''Game Core''.
+* *Game Core*.
 This will take the responses that the AI Runners sends, and apply the game logic on them.
 	* Kill killed players.
 	* Move and turn players.
 	* Collect and count coins.
 	* Generate new coins if necessary.
+	* Set the paralized turns to players that shooted.
+	* Count if too many inactive turns had passed.
-* ''Render''.
+* *Render*.
 This will take the game state and render it nicely.

 ![](assets/game-blackbox.png)
 <!---